addr2data/aws-certification-prep/README.rst

 AWS Services
 ------------
-At this point, I feel like the following AWS services are in-scope for this project.
-I am sure this will change over time, but you have to start somewhere.
-I will start by building exercises and code-samples for EC2 and VPC, since I am most familiar with those services.
+The following table shows which AWS services are in scope for this project and what level exercises have been created for each service.
+Expect this table change frequently as new exercises are added.

-**Last update: 6/18/18**
+**Last updated: 6/22/18**

 .. list-table::
    :widths: 20, 20, 20, 20, 20